AutodeskGames/stingray-docs/source/stingray_help/experimental_features/play_in_browser/set_up_firefox.md

 ## Step 1.
 Get a compatible version

-WebGL 2.0 is now supported in the official Firefox public release, for **64-bit** systems.
+WebGL 2.0 is now supported in the official Firefox public release.
 You don't need to install a pre-release version.

 ## Step 2.
 Set up Firefox